This is the multi-page printable view of this section. Click here to print.

 Create a new app

-1. Copy the directory template and rename to NEWAPP in neurocontainers/recipes (NEWAPP being the name of the application to be displayed in Neurodesk’s menu; notice it shouldn’t have any special characters):
+1. Copy the directory template and rename to your application name in neurocontainers/recipes (this name will be displayed in Neurodesk’s menu; notice it shouldn’t have any special characters and needs to be small caps):

 cd neurocontainers/recipes